grahamedwards/grahamedwards.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Assistant Professor of Earth and Environmental Geosciences at [Trinity University](https://www.trinity.edu/academics/departments/geosciences).
+I am an Assistant Professor of Earth and Environmental Geosciences and PI of the Geochemistry & Radioisotope Analysis & Computation Laboratory ([GRACkLe](https://grackletu.github.io)) at [Trinity University](https://www.trinity.edu/academics/departments/geosciences).
 My research spans the fields of geochemistry, cosmochemistry, and geochronology.

 ## Research Topics